 Facebook Groups

 I’m not a big Facebook fan, but you might be.
 Utilize these groups as a way to contact and meet with others off Facebook.
+UPDATE: A lot of witches are leaving Facebook now that Mark Zuckerberg has dropped necessary fact-checking, and is showing support for Donald Trump.
+I’m stepping back from Facebook as well.

 The archived Covens, Groups, and Orgs. page on Witchvox.com